kehantan/labbook/docs/assays/plaque.rst

 Section 1 - Cell seeding
 ------------------------

-* Seed 6 well plate with 600,000 cells if wanted to infect the next day.
-If wanted to infect after 2 days, seed 400,000 cells.
 * Cells should be at least 90% confluency at the time of infection.
 * Amount of cells harvested from a T75 flask with 80% confluency should be sufficient to seed at least 2 6 well plate with 600,000 cells in each well for next day virus infection.
+* Number of cells to seed depends on which day you want to do infection

+    * Seed 6 well plate with 600,000 cells per well for next day infection
+    * Seed 400,000 cells per well for infection after 2 days

 Requires